 - Funding should be awarded to projects that get the most GHG reductions per dollar invested.

-- The state should adopt accurate models and tools that fairly account for conditions in all regions.
+- The state should have accurate models that fairly account for conditions in all regions.

+CALCOG supports effective housing policies.
 Many COGs are tasked with setting the Regional Housing Needs Allocation.
-Regions also incorporate the future of housing growth and development in their transportation plans.
-Linking land use, housing, and transportation decisions is integral to reducing greenhouse gas emissions.
-Regions work closely with their local agencies to forecast land use development, including housing needs, growth, and the relationship to the transportation network..
+Regional governments also account for future of housing growth and development in regional transportation plans.
+Linking land use, housing, and transportation decisions is good policy and integral to reducing greenhouse gas emissions.
+Regions work closely with their local agencies to forecast land use development, including housing needs, growth, and the relationship to the transportation network.

-- Work with our local government partners to amend housing element law (and related administrative procedures) to give jurisdictions flexibility to provide affordable housing that is appropriate for their community and remove disincentives and regulatory obstacles to providing affordable housing.
+- Work with local government partners to amend housing element law (and related administrative procedures) to give jurisdictions flexibility to provide affordable housing and remove disincentives and regulatory obstacles to providing affordable housing.

 - Seek funding to reimburse COGs for Regional Housing Needs Allocation compliance costs.